-8Pressurized booth only: The AMU ductwork connects into one of the bays.
-To determine which bay requires the ductwork connection, refer to the Overall Assembly page of the Design Drawings.
+7Pressurized booth only: To determine whether the AMU ductwork connects into a particular bay, refer to the Overall Assembly page of the Design Drawings.

 About the Design Drawings document

 Use this manual in conjunction with the provided Design Drawings document.
 This Design Drawings document defines the overall layout and detailed structure of your particular booth.
 If applicable, it also includes exploded-view diagrams and parts lists for each section (or subassembly) of the booth.